Mobile Menu Open Mobile Menu Close

 Aegotheles Vigors & Horsfield, 1826: Trans.
 Linn.
 Soc.
 London 15(1): 194 – Type species (by monotypy) Caprimulgus novaehollandiae Latham = Aegotheles cristatus (White).

 Worthy et al. (2007) referred a specimen from the St Bathans assemblage to Aegotheles sp. but did not name it.
+The species was named after further referable material was found (Worthy, Salisbury, Hand et al. 2022b).
 From the Altonian Stage (early Miocene; 19–16 Ma), lower Bannockburn Formation, Manuherikia Group; near St Bathans, Otago.

 Family APODIDAE Olphe-Galliard: Swifts and Swiftlets